Lao Airlines: History

-In September 1976, the company was formed from the merger of existing airlines Royal Air Lao and Lao Air Lines.
+In September 1976, the company was formed from the merger of two existing airlines, Royal Air Lao and Lao Air Lines.
 The company became Lao Aviation in 1979.

-In 2000, a joint venture with China Yunnan Airlines and the Lao government was formed which re-nationalized Lao Aviation.
+It operated a fleet of western aircraft and helicopters until re-equiping with Soviet and Chinese aircraft in the 1980s.

+The airline began upgrading to ATR turboprop aircraft in the mid-1990s, and subsequently to the Airbus A320.
 The A320s are the first jet aircraft to be purchased by Lao Airlines and feature a two-class layout seating 126 passengers in the main cabin and 16 in Business Class, and they are powered by CFM International CFM56 engines.

+In May 2025, Lao Airlines became the second airline outside China (after TransNusa of Indonesia) to commence commercial flights with the Comac C909.

 Destinations

+As of July 2025, Lao Airlines flies (or has flown) to the following destinations:

 Codeshare agreements

 Lao Airlines has codeshare agreements with the following airlines: